Port Adelaide Football Club: SANFL presence (post–AFL entry)

-As part of Port Adelaide's initial bid for the 1994 AFL licence, the club had no plans to maintain a presence in the SANFL.
-After winning the tender for the licence, however, an agreement was created with the SANFL for Port Adelaide to field two separate clubs in the SANFL and AFL, at the request of the other SANFL clubs.
-This agreement resulted in the creation of the Port Adelaide Magpies Football Club, a separate legal entity to Port Adelaide Football Club.
-For the first few years after 1997, the Port Adelaide Magpies were forced to train at Ethelton to ensure they would not gain any advantage using the upgraded Alberton AFL training facilities.
-Additionally, Port Adelaide AFL-listed players who were not selected for the senior team were randomly drafted to other SANFL clubs to play matches until the two Port Adelaide entities merged.
-This arrangement was necessitated as the other SANFL clubs did not want the Port Adelaide Magpies side to gain any use of the Port Adelaide Football Club AFL resources, fearing any potential advantages would make the Magpies too strong in the SANFL.
+As part of Port Adelaide's initial bid for the 1994 AFL licence, the club was initially required to forgo any presence in the SANFL.
+After winning the tender for the licence, however, the SANFL requested that Port Adelaide field two teams in the SANFL and AFL, with the stipulation that both were completely separate to avoid granting any unfair advantage.
+For the first few years after their formation, the Port Adelaide Magpies were forced to train in Ethelton, instead of using the upgraded Alberton Oval training facilities.
+Additionally, Port Adelaide AFL-listed players were randomly drafted to other SANFL clubs to play matches when not selected for the senior team.
 Australian football historian John Devaney described the forced separation of Port Adelaide's SANFL and AFL operations as being "akin to the enforced splitting up of families associated with military conquest or warfare".

 In response to financial trouble suffered by both Port Adelaide entities, the "One Port Adelaide Football Club" movement was launched by former players Tim Ginever and George Fiacchi on 20 August 2010, in an effort to merge Port Adelaide's AFL and SANFL operations.
 A website was created that claimed 50,000 signatures were needed for the merger.
 On 16 November 2010, following approval from all nine SANFL clubs, the club formalised the off-field merger between the two entities.
 On 10 September 2013, Port Adelaide and the SANFL agreed to a model to allow all its AFL-listed players (not selected to play for Port Adelaide in the AFL) to play for the SANFL side.
-As part of the arrangement, the club lost its recruiting zones and could no longer field sides in the junior SANFL competitions, and as a result established an 18–22-year-old academy training team to compete in the league's reserves competition.
+As part of the arrangement, the club lost its recruiting zones and could no longer field sides in the junior SANFL competitions, and the club would establish an 18–22-year-old academy team to compete in the league's reserves competition.
 In 2018, Port Adelaide and the league jointly agreed that it would no longer field a team in the SANFL Reserves competition.

 Port Adelaide initially still had success in the SANFL after accession into the AFL, with the Port Adelaide Magpies winning back-to-back Grand Finals in 1998 and 1999.
 However, the club would not make another grand final until the 2014 season, where it was defeated by Norwood by four points.
 Port Adelaide featured in two further grand finals against Sturt and Glenelg, though it would be defeated in both.